 Irregular working hours are part of the job when you work in hospitality.
-The hospitality CLA therefore clearly states what you are and aren't entitled to when it comes to working hours.
+The CLA hospitality therefore specifies exactly what you are entitled to and what you are not when it comes to working hours.
 Are you curious about the rules?
 Then read on quickly.

-How does the Working Hours Act work in the hospitality industry?
+How does the Working Hours Act operate in hospitality?

-Is it busy at work or is a colleague sick?
+Is it busy at work or is a colleague ill?
 There's a good chance your employer will want to schedule you more often.
-The Working Hours Act (WHA) was established to protect employees from this and applies to everyone earning less than three times the statutory minimum salary.
-Employees who earn more but regularly work at night and/or in risky places are also covered by the Working Hours Act.
+The Working Hours Act (WHA) was established to protect employees in such situations and applies to anyone earning less than three times the statutory minimum salary.
+Employees who earn more but regularly work at night and/or in hazardous locations are also covered by the Working Hours Act.

-According to the Working Hours Act, a shift cannot be longer than 12 hours and the weekly working time is a maximum of 60 hours.
-Over a period of four weeks, you may work an average of up to 55 hours per week and over sixteen weeks an average of 48 hours per week.
+According to the Working Hours Act, a shift may not exceed 12 hours and the weekly working time is a maximum of 60 hours.
+Over a four-week period, you may work an average of up to 55 hours per week and over sixteen weeks an average of 48 hours per week.
 Are you under 18 years old?
-Then different rules apply.
+Different rules apply.
 You can read more about that below.

 According to the CLA hospitality, your schedule must be known at least three weeks in advance.
-Your employer is also required to keep a record of your work and rest times.
+Your employer is also required to maintain a record of your work and rest times.
 If you request it, your employer must be able to provide you with an overview.
-Apart from that, it is important that you also keep a good record of the hours you work, so you can properly check if what your employer records is correct.
+Regardless, it is important that you also keep a good record of the hours you work, so you can accurately check whether what your employer records is correct.

 After how many hours must you take a mandatory break as a hospitality worker?